The Buddha Mind

 The ancient route to holistic health is through satvic food - pure, balanced nourishment that supports clarity, stability, and peace.
 This is not just dietary advice; it is a sacred principle.
 As the Arab physician Rhazes wrote over a thousand years ago: “When you can heal by diet, prescribe no medicine.”

 And to take that wisdom further: sacred food dissolves the disease of attachment.
-And it is attachment to phenomena that is the final obstacle to sacred holistic health.
+And it is an attachment to phenomena that is the final obstacle to sacred holistic health.
 When attachment falls away, so does the veil between the mind and the Buddha mind.

 The way may be ancient, but its relevance is eternal.
 In rediscovering what it truly means to nourish the body with satvic purity, we also rediscover the simple, powerful truth: the Buddha mind is not far.
-It is right here, awaiting your stillness.
+It is right here, awaiting our stillness.

 You can read more in the book Sacred Holistic Health.